millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

 >>> Poly(fac).coeffs()
 [1, -1, 1, -1, 1]

 to get a list of the coefficients.
+If you can get all of the coefficients into one list, turn this list into a set, and then back into a list to remove duplicates.